acdlee/acdlee/README.md

   - Software Developer 🖳
   - Computer Science Hobbyist 📜

 💻 Welcome to my public repos!
-If you like Web Development, programming languages and quirks, or just want to check some solutions to coding interview problems, you've come to the right place.
+If you like Web Development, Programming Languages and their quirks, or just want to check some solutions to coding interview problems, you've come to the right place.

 💬 Let's talk backend engineering, programming languages, Python, JavaScript, Node.js, Django, Math, Algorithms, Data Structures, and football.